 According to Delta Reality, the metaverse museum they have created includes some traditional two-dimensional artworks, both still images and videos.
 In addition, the museum houses some three-dimensional interactive works of art and other virtual installations that are perhaps best described as digital experiences.
 A collective of artists and digital engineers were behind the concept of MoDaL.
 They came up with the digital architecture for the design of the space as well as the art it contains.
 As such, MoDaL is a mixture of both the artistic world and the latest in technological output, sharing the same environment.

-Darian Skarica, Delta Reality’s founder said that digital works of art and NFTs have enormous potential that is still largely undiscovered at the moment.
+Darian Skarica, Delta Reality’s founder said that NFT art has enormous potential that is still largely undiscovered at the moment.
 “So, by coming up with MoDaL, we aimed to push both digital technology and artistic expression to their limits,” he said”.
 Skarica went on to add that the collective had created an NFT for the metaverse museums so that it would take on a ‘life of its own’ and that this life would offer more and more every time it changed hands.

 One of the features of MoDaL is that the virtual museum is a space that can continue to evolve.
 At its heart, the space was designed so that it could be continuously added to with new works of art, whether they are animations, different digital environments or stills.
 What’s more, the digital environment has its own minimalist aesthetic.
 This is supplemented by forest spaces and some integrated gardens that come with the museum.
 As such, this gallery is both trendy and very different from what you might think of a contemporary, bricks and mortar museum.